Agave 'Royal Spine'

 Agave 'Green Steel'

 This hybrid is probably a cross between Agave macroacantha and Agave victorae-reginae 'Compacta'.

-Agave 'Royal Spine', also known as Agave 'Green Steel', is an attractive small Agave with rosettes of narrow, steely-green leaves with dark, spineless margins and a dark terminal spine.
+Agave 'Royal Spine', also known as Agave 'Green Steel', is an attractive small succulent that forms rosettes of narrow, steely-green leaves with dark, spineless margins and a dark terminal spine.
 The rosettes grow up to 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter.
 It may be the same plant sold as Agave 'Little Shark'.

 How to Grow and Care for Agave 'Royal Spine'